istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     EOF
     {{< /text >}}

-1. The workloads in a Kubernetes cluster need a DNS mapping to resolve the the domain names of VM services.
+1. The workloads in a Kubernetes cluster need a DNS mapping to resolve the domain names of VM services.
 To integrate the mapping with you own DNS system, use `istioctl register` and creates a Kubernetes `selector-less` service, for example: